mickley/OSC-Herbarium/analyses/OSC-Analysis.md

 component and look for species that have not been collected in a long time.

-When we look at when each species was last collected, the median is 1996, so half of the species have not been collected in about 25 years.
-There’s a significant proportion that have not been collected in over 50 years too (1970).
+When we look at when each species was last collected, the median is year of last collection 1996, so half of the species have not been collected in about 25 years.
+There’s a significant proportion that have not been collected in over 50 years too (since 1970).

-Again, these could be old names, but they could also be species that have become rare or extinct, or simply haven’t been looked for, because of inaccessibility or lack of taxonomic expertise.
+Again, these could be old names, but they could also be species that have become rare or extinct, or simply haven’t been looked for, because of inaccessibility or because of lack of taxonomic expertise.

 ![](OSC-Analysis_files/figure-gfm/Undersampled_Species_LastCollected-1.png)<!-- -->

-A dataset of species not collected in 50 years species, with the last year they were collected is available at [oldcollections.csv](/data/oldcollections.csv)
+A dataset of the species that have not been collected in 50 years, with the last year they were collected is available at [oldcollections.csv](/data/oldcollections.csv)

 The actual number of species not collected in 50 years: